BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 This section specifies how the digests for each of the envelope cases are computed, and is normative.
 The examples in this section may be used as test vectors.

-Each of the seven enumerated envelope cases produces an image which is used as input to a cryptographic hash function to produce a digest of its contents.
+Each of the eight enumerated envelope cases produces an image which is used as input to a cryptographic hash function to produce a digest of its contents.

 The overall digest of an envelope is the digest of its specific case.